Skip to main content

 Left Bank arrondissements in 2026

 The 5th (Latin Quarter, Mouffetard, Jardin des Plantes) offers a unique blend of history and student life.
 Prices are around 11,500 euros/sqm.
-It is the most “village-like” of the central Left Bank arrondissements, with rue Mouffetard as its commercial epicenter.
+It is the most “village-like” of the central Left Bank arrondissements, with rue Mouffetard as its commercial epicentre.

 The 15th (Commerce, Convention) is the champion of families.
 The most populated in Paris and the most pragmatic.
-At 10,000 euros/sqm, it offers the largest floor areas for the budget and an authentic neighborhood feel, without pretension.
+At 10,000 euros/sqm, it offers the largest floor areas for the budget and an authentic neighbourhood feel, without pretension.

 What the Left Bank offers at its best